azer/crud/README.md

 ## CRUD

 A minimalistic relational database library for Go, with simple and familiar interface.
+[Why?](#why-another-ormish-library-for-go)

 * [Install](#install)
 * [Initialize](#initialize)